EzZAt38/react-product-project/src/docs.md

   Update validation rules in `src/Validation/index.ts` as needed for your business logic.
 - **Accessibility:**
   Use semantic HTML and ARIA attributes to improve accessibility.
+- **Localization:**
+  Add support for multiple languages by externalizing strings.
+- **Theming:**
+  Adjust the `styles` object or use Tailwind's configuration for dark mode or custom themes.

 ---